 What I'm trying to say is, it's better if you don't look back.
 Less conflict, worry-free, and new possibilities for love and better life.
 Science has proven that once a cheater is always a cheater, so do yourself some favor and look for someone else who would see your true value . . .

 What I'm trying to say is, it's better if you don't look back.
 You will have less inner conflict, fewer worries, and more possibilities for love and a better life.

 5. Make New Memories

 To get your ex out of your system, you have to create new memories.
 If you visited some places together in the past, you need to go to a new spot that you've never been before.
-Better yet, go to somewhere you went together but this time do it with your loved ones and friends.
+Better yet, go somewhere you went together but this time do it with your loved ones and friends.
 Eat foods you've never tasted before.
 Try a different sport.

-Do something you never thought you'd do like bungee jumping, skydiving, ziplining, rock climbing, or anything else!
+Do something you never thought you'd do, like bungee jumping, skydiving, ziplining, rock climbing, or anything else!
 If you create new memories, you will have a better chance at forgetting your ex, and in the process, you'll discover many more things that you are capable of, things you never thought you could do.